 You may ask why we use the operator >=

-instead of the operator ==
+instead of the operator ==, which checks if the

 term to its left is equal to the term to its right, when the player level

-can't be greater than maxPlayerLevel
+can't be greater than maxPlayerLevel?
+This is

 the result of